Mediator (coactivator)

 Mediator is a multiprotein complex that functions as a transcriptional coactivator in all eukaryotes.
 It was discovered in 1990 in the lab of Roger D. Kornberg, recipient of the 2006 Nobel Prize in Chemistry.
-Mediator complexes interact with transcription factors and RNA polymerase II.
-The main function of mediator complexes is to transmit signals from the transcription factors to the polymerase.
+Mediator interacts with transcription factors and RNA polymerase II.
+It mainly functions to transmit signals from the transcription factors to the polymerase.

 Mediator complexes are variable at the evolutionary, compositional and conformational levels.
-The first image shows only one "snapshot" of what a particular mediator complex might be composed of, but it certainly does not accurately depict the conformation of the complex in vivo.
-During evolution, mediator has become more complex.
-The yeast Saccharomyces cerevisiae (a simple eukaryote) is thought to have up to 21 subunits in the core mediator (exclusive of the CDK module), while mammals have up to 26.
+Figure 1 shows only one "snapshot" of what a particular complex might comprise, but it is an inaccurate depiction of the conformation in vivo.
+During evolution, Mediator has complexified.
+The yeast Saccharomyces cerevisiae (a simple eukaryote) is thought to have up to 21 subunits in the core Mediator (exclusive of the CDK module), while mammals have up to 26.

 Individual subunits can be absent or replaced by other subunits under different conditions.
-Also, there are many intrinsically disordered regions in mediator proteins, which may contribute to the conformational flexibility seen both with and without other bound proteins or protein complexes.
-A more realistic model of a mediator complex without the CDK module is shown in the second figure.
+Also, there are many intrinsically disordered regions in Mediator proteins, which may contribute to the conformational flexibility seen both with and without other bound proteins or protein complexes.
+A more realistic model of Mediator without the CDK module is shown in Figure 2.

-The mediator complex is required for the successful transcription by RNA polymerase II.
-Mediator has been shown to make contacts with the polymerase in the transcription preinitiation complex.
-A recent model showing the association of the polymerase with mediator in the absence of DNA is shown in the figure to the left.
-In addition to RNA polymerase II, mediator must also associate with transcription factors and DNA.
-A model of such interactions is shown in the figure to the right.
-Note that the different morphologies of mediator do not necessarily mean that one of the models is correct; rather those differences may reflect the flexibility of mediator as it interacts with other molecules.
-For example, after binding the enhancer and core promoter, the mediator complex undergoes a compositional change in which the kinase module dissociates from the complex to allow association with RNA polymerase II and transcriptional activation.
+Mediator is required for successful transcription of genes by RNA polymerase II, and contacts the polymerase in the transcription preinitiation complex.
+A recent model showing the polymerase associating with Mediator without DNA is shown in Figure 3.
+In addition to RNA polymerase II, Mediator must also associate with transcription factors and DNA; a model of such interactions is shown in Figure 4.
+Note that the different morphologies of Mediator do not necessarily mean that a particular model is correct; rather those differences may reflect the flexibility of Mediator as it interacts with other molecules.
+For example, after binding the enhancer and core promoter, the Mediator complex compositionally changes, dissociating the kinase module and associating with RNA polymerase II for transcriptional activation.

-The Mediator complex is located within the cell nucleus.
-It is required for the successful transcription of nearly all class II gene promoters in yeast.
-It works in the same manner in mammals.
-The mediator functions as a coactivator and binds to the C-terminal domain of RNA polymerase II holoenzyme, acting as a bridge between this enzyme and transcription factors.
+Mediator is located within the cell nucleus.
+It is required for successfully transcribing nearly all class II gene promoters in yeast.
+It works similarly in mammals.
+Mediator functions as a coactivator and binds to the C-terminal domain of RNA polymerase II holoenzyme, bridging this enzyme and transcription factors.